 Sticking Transmission Valves

 A transmission can form tarnish in time or with a lack of maintenance.
 This tarnish coats the case and valve body affecting valve operation, causing them to stick in their bores, resulting in a no shift or partial shift situation.
-Use a cleaning agent and a lint-free cloth to remove it from components like the valves, springs, and their corresponding bores.
+Use a cleaning agent and a lint-free cloth to remove tarnish from components like the valves, springs, and their corresponding bores.

 Valves are made of steel or aluminum and should slide easily in their bores.
 They are held in place by caps or plugs.
-A steel valve should slide out merely by holding the valve body in a vertical position.
+A steel valve should slide out merely by having the valve body in a vertical position.
 Many valves are made of aluminum to reduce weight.